 Waiving your right lets colleges know that you will never try to read your recommendations.
 That, in turn, reassures colleges that your recommenders have provided support that is candid and truthful.

 While you are free to respond as you wish, if you choose not to waive your right, some recommenders may decline your request, and some colleges may disregard letters submitted on your behalf.

 Remember, even if you retain your right of access, you still won't be able to view any recommendations until after you have been admitted to and enrolled in a college.

-Once the releases are complete, Transcripts/ Supporting Documents may be requested using the appropriate form available in the Guidance Office.
-(See instructions below)
+Once the releases are complete, Transcripts/ Supporting Documents may be requested using the appropriate form available in your Counselor's Google Classroom.

 Most colleges require at least one essay as part of the application process.
 Follow the guidelines established for length and topic.
 Check spelling, grammar, and punctuation.

 There are a number of websites to help you with your essay.
 Your English teacher will also offer suggestions; just ask.

 Step 3- Recommendations